 Is Oktoberfest Suitable for Families?

-Absolutely!
+It is.
 While Oktoberfest is famous for its beer culture, it's also a massive folk festival with rides, attractions, and plenty of family-friendly activities.
-The key is timing - visit during the day on weekdays for the best family experience.
+The key is timing - visit during the day on weekdays for the best time with kids.

 Familientag - Family Day Specials